 What is the Inflammatory Response?

-Inflammation is the mechanism the immune system uses to respond to harmful stimuli, including pathogens, damaged or infected cells, and toxic compounds.1 The purpose is to neutralize potentially harmful compounds, remove the stimuli, and initiate the healing process to restore any damaged tissues.1 During the inflammatory response, a variety of immune cells, inflammatory mediators, including cytokines, enzymes and other active molecules coordinate the initiation, continuation, and eventual resolution of inflammation.1
+Inflammation is the mechanism the immune system uses to respond to harmful stimuli, including pathogens, damaged or infected cells, and toxic compounds.1 The purpose is to neutralize potentially harmful compounds, remove the stimuli, and initiate the healing process to restore any damaged tissues.1 During the inflammatory response, a variety of immune cells, and inflammatory mediators, including cytokines, enzymes, and other active molecules coordinate the initiation, continuation, and eventual resolution of inflammation.1

 Mechanisms of Inflammatory Response